aurorascharff/redwoodsdk-demo/STEPS.md

 - For our routes, we can render the NOJSDocument.
 The document will be applied to all routes that are passed to it.
 Right now, this is just a plain document and theres no client side hydration here, plain server-side rendering.
 - Return SimpleTodosPage wrapped in AppLayout.
 Route matched, placed into that document.
 Wrap another layout() mainlayout, enabling nested layouts.
 They also receive requestinfo.

-## React Server Components and api routes, d1 database
+## Api routes, server components TodosSimple, forms, react 19, d1 database

 - Add a simple crud api route here with api prefix(), all native SSR and req/res.
 - Redwoodsdk uses server components as the default, similar to nextjs, and everything you might be used to there works with the same mental model in redwoodsdk.